gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ```
 After that, other projects can set the `mylib_DIR` or `CMAKE_PREFIX_PATH` to that directory, and `find_package` will be able to see the library.

-How does it helps for reusing packages?
+How does it help for reusing packages?

 Well, I don't support reusing packages across unrelated projects, but if the package manager can read the build tree of another project that itself uses the same package manager, surely it could read it's own metadata and use the packages that are already there right?